 What does policy say about responsible employees?

 What information is a responsible employee obligated to report?

-Consistent reporting of sexual misconduct to the Title IX coordinator is necessary because it allows the university to offer interim services such as counseling, medical care, class schedule changes, and housing options.
+Consistent reporting of sexual misconduct to the Title IX coordinator is necessary because it allows the university to offer interim services.
 It also allows for tracking predatory behavior, understanding risky areas of campus, preventing future misconduct and ensuring the safety of our students.

 To ensure compliance with these reporting obligations, it is important for a school to train its responsible employees annually on Title IX and the school’s sexual misconduct policies and procedures.
 If you have not taken the required Title IX training you can attend an online session accessible through UAOnline.